francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 It did not abolish corrosion.
 The modern lesson is the same as the historical one: chromium greatly changes the reaction between steel and its environment, but "stainless" remains a relative description.

 Carbon steels sit at the other end of the spectrum.
 They can take excellent edges and may be very pleasant to sharpen, but they react more quickly with the environment.
 Their surface may darken and develop a patina.
 This patina is not necessarily damage; it is a natural reaction layer that can become part of the knife's character.
 Active orange rust, however, should be removed promptly.
 If corrosion is allowed to continue, it can deepen into pits and permanently damage the blade.
+In some very low Chromium steels, like Blue 2 Steel, if left untreated, a corrosion stain may keep growing inside the steel with time, further damaging the blade.

 Corrosion resistance matters differently to different users.
 A home cook who washes and dries a knife immediately may be comfortable with carbon steel.
 A professional working quickly around citrus fruit, tomatoes or salty ingredients may prefer the convenience of stainless steel.
 A person buying a gift may value easy maintenance more than the sharpening character of a reactive steel.

 The practical message is simple: